 Hundreds of employers from business, industry, government, social service agencies, health organizations, and educational institutions come to ASU to interview students seeking permanent positions and career-related summer, intern, and co-op employment.
 Career Services facilitates these interviews for both employers and students to meet each group's needs and interests.
 In addition, career and job fairs are scheduled throughout the year.
 The agency's services support students' career development throughout their college experience, and Career Services encourages participation in programs as early as the student's freshman year.
 The Tempe campus office is located in SSV 329.

-For more information, call 480/965-2350, or access the Web site at career.asu.edu.
+For more information, call 480/965-2350, or access the Web site at www.asu.edu/studentaffairs/career.

-East campus students may visit the Career Preparation Center, call 480/727-1041, or access the Web site at www.east.asu.edu/students/career.

-STUDENT RECREATION COMPLEX AND RECREATIONAL SPORTS
+STUDENT RECREATION COMPLEX AND CAMPUS RECREATION

 The Student Recreation Complex (SRC) is the place to become involved and meet people with similar interests in an active lifestyle.
-Opportunities for involvement are plentiful, as Student Affairs' Recreational Sports is one of the largest programs of its kind in the country, serving more than 27,000 students annually.
+Opportunities for involvement are plentiful, as Student Affairs' Campus Recreation is one of the largest programs of its kind in the country, serving more than 27,000 students annually.
 Programs offered include intramural sports, informal recreation, fitness, aquatic and sports skills classes, outdoor recreation, children and family programs, sport clubs, adaptive recreation for individuals with long- or short-term disabilities, a wellness program, safety education, experiential learning, and special events.